-Receptive language is highly dependent on expressive language vice versa.
-So, if you haven’t read the expressive language page, please do so!
+Receptive language highly depends on expressive language, so, if you haven’t read the expressive language page, please do so!

 When discussing receptive language, there are 4 main areas to consider: